 As the legend is told, Lady Godiva rode unclothed on horseback through the streets in protest of the taxation imposed on her townspeople by her husband, the Lord of Coventry.
 During her ride, the townspeople stayed indoors to preserve her modesty and thank her for her generosity.
 Lady Godiva's courage prevailed and the taxation was lifted.

-It is with that notion that GODIVA proudly celebrates the two-year anniversary of the Lady GODIVA Program which celebrates inspirational women around the world.
+It is with that notion that GODIVA founded The Lady GODIVA Program in 2012 to celebrate inspirational women around the world.
 We support extraordinary women who embody the spirit of Lady Godiva through their attributes of selflessness, generosity and leadership.

 2013 Lady GODIVA Honoree

 We were thrilled to name Heidi Markow the 2013 Lady GODIVA Honoree.
 After losing her sister to domestic violence, Heidi stepped in to help other women gain control of their lives—and survive.
 Whether she's fighting for legislation to protect victims or raising money for families in need, Heidi is proud to keep her sister's memory alive.

 Heidi received a $10,000 grant from GODIVA to further her work and support her cause.
 For more information about The Beginning Over Foundation, please visit http://www.beginningover.org/.